-Dry Rice – In small containers or clear plastic bins or bags, add food coloring to dry rice for toddlers to roll the eggs around in, creating a unique design.
+Dry Rice – In small containers, clear plastic bins or plastic bag, add food coloring to dry rice for toddlers to roll the eggs around in, creating a unique design.

 Shaving Cream – Fill a bin with shaving cream and various drops of food coloring for toddlers to gently roll the egg around in for a sensory egg dying experience.